-- Refer to the victims that prove illicit services as trafficking victims or sex workers, not masseuses or massage therapists.
+- Refer to the victims that provide illicit services as trafficking victims or sex workers, not masseuses, massage therapists or massage parlors

-- Instead, we ask that you use licensed professionals, Licensed Massage & Bodywork Therapists (LMBTs), licensed therapists, and other such designations distinguishing us as It’s important that the public understand the difference and use the correct terminology, as this will help our profession be recognized as the legal allied healthcare professionals we are.
+- Instead, we ask that you use licensed professionals, Licensed Massage & Bodywork Therapists (LMBTs), licensed therapists, and other such designations distinguishing us as It is important that the public understand the difference and use the correct terminology as this will help the massage profession be recognized as the legal allied healthcare professionals that we are.

 - When speaking of illegal businesses that provide sexual services under the guise of massage, we ask that you refer to those businesses as sex parlors, not massage parlors.

-- As well, we ask that when referring to LMBT businesses, please use massage practice or massage therapy office not massage parlors.
+- As well, we ask that when referring to LMBT businesses, please use massage practice or massage therapy office, or massage clinic and not massage parlors.